can3p/pcom/README.md

 Private as in the content is not public by default and discovery requires a human touch.
 Please refer to [manifesto](Manifesto.md) for more details.

+If you want to follow the development, there is a [youtube playlist]([200~https://www.youtube.com/playlist?list=PLa5K-kCUS-FozB6Cw7rJLFJaxyZd-MPpi) with demos!

 ## Initial Setup

 1. change remote and push to the new repo